CHIMAI-A/MTJ/README.md

 2. As a maintenance staff, I want to receive notification if any park lights don't turn on when it's dark.

-- AC#1: If light doesn't turn on at night, notification sent to maintenance staff.
+- AC #1: I want to receive notification if lights do not turn on at night time.
-- AC#2: Can check all park lights from main control pannel at the office.
+- AC #2: I can check all park lights from main control pannel at the office.

+3. As a park management staff, I want to monitor crowd situations so that I can identify popular spots.
-- AC#3: Enable to monitor crowd density in real-time
+- AC #1: I want to monitor crowd density in real-time.
-- AC#4: Enable to identify popular areas within the park during specific times.
+- AC #2: I want to identify popular areas within the park during specific times.
 Use this information to suggest optimal locations and timings for events and activities.

+4. As a maintanence staff and park management staff, I want to register and log in to the system to be able to access data.
+- AC #1: As a new user, I can register using my employee ID.
+- AC #2: As a registered user, I can log in to access data.

 # Members